-This method is great for building your talent pool.
+This method is great for building your talent pool — it’s also easy to track with a top applicant tracking software.
 It also gets your employees involved in finding great co-workers for your business.
 An employee referral program is beneficial to all parties involved with your business.

 3. Use Job posting sites

 Job boards account for 43% of all applications a company receives for a position.
 It is important to make the most of your job postings in order to draw in the best candidates.

 These sites allow users to search for jobs in their specific field.
 Job boards make the process painless for job seekers.
 They can see all kinds of companies that are offering jobs in their field.
 As a company, you can post on these job sites for free, which is beneficial to your business.

 Posting on job boards is a great way to draw in potential qualified candidates.